cljoly/readme-in-static-site/README.md

 [![CI](https://github.com/cljoly/readme-in-static-site/actions/workflows/checks.yml/badge.svg?branch=main)](https://github.com/cljoly/readme-in-static-site/actions/workflows/checks.yml)

-Insert your GitHub README in your static site and apply transformations.
+This script allows you to insert your GitHub README in your static site and apply transformations.
 For instance, you can read this [README on GitHub](https://github.com/cljoly/readme-in-static-site/blob/main/README.md) and [on my website](https://joly.pw/readme-in-static-site).

 ### Why?